 Cover Type Relevance Why It Matters Typical Limit

 Public Liability Essential Covers damage to client property and third-party injury.
-Tilers work inside homes and businesses where accidental damage to existing surfaces, water damage from waterproofing failures, and injury from trip hazards are common risks.
-Most contracts require this cover. $1M - $5M
+Tilers work inside homes and commercial premises where accidental damage to existing surfaces, water damage from waterproofing failures and trip hazards from works in progress are common risks.
+Nearly every contract requires this cover. $5M - $20M

-Tools & Equipment Essential Covers theft, loss, or damage to your tools and specialist equipment - tile cutters, wet saws, diamond blades, levelling systems, and general hand tools.
-A full tiler's toolkit including a quality wet saw can cost $5,000 - $20,000+ to replace. $5K - $30K
+Tools & Equipment Essential Covers theft, loss or damage to your gear - tile cutters, wet saws, diamond blades, levelling systems and hand tools.
+A full tiler's toolkit including a quality wet saw can cost $6,000 to $22,000 to replace. $5K - $30K

-Commercial Vehicle Essential Your van or ute carries tools, tiles, and materials between jobs.
-Commercial vehicle insurance covers accident damage, theft, and third-party liability.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Commercial Vehicle Essential Your van or ute carries tools, tiles and materials between jobs.
+Commercial motor insurance covers collision damage, theft and third-party liability.
+Standard personal car insurance does not cover vehicles used primarily for trade work.
 Market or agreed value

-Professional Indemnity Recommended Covers claims arising from faulty advice or specification errors - for example, specifying a tile unsuitable for a wet area, or advising on waterproofing that later fails.
+Professional Indemnity Recommended Responds to claims arising from faulty advice or specification errors - for example, specifying a tile unsuitable for a wet area, or advising on a waterproofing approach that later fails.
 Important for tilers who provide design or specification services. $250K - $1M

-Business Interruption Optional Replaces lost income if your business is unable to operate due to an insured event - major tool theft, vehicle accident, or injury.
-Worth considering for sole traders with no backup income source.
+Business Interruption Optional Replaces lost income when an insured event - major tool theft, vehicle accident or injury - stops you from working.
+Worth considering for sole traders who have no backup income source.
 12 months revenue

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
+Cyber Liability Optional Covers costs if your business systems are compromised or customer data is breached.
 Relevant if you store customer information digitally or process payments online. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical tiling business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
+Your specific requirements depend on business size, services offered, contract obligations and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Tilers

-These Australian business insurance providers offer policies suited to tiling and flooring installation businesses.
+These Australian insurers offer policies suited to tiling and flooring installation businesses.

 BizCover